-For help as you consider a strategic planning consultation or process, contact Pastor Jack Horner, Assistant to the Bishop for Evangelical Mission.
+For help as you consider a strategic planning consultation or process, contact Pastor Lamont Wells, Director for Evangelical Mission.

 Total Ministry is about collaborative ministry, developing and equipping teams of lay and ordained leaders to extend God’s love beyond the church.
 This can be done by a single congregation; a cluster of neighboring churches; or even an entire conference.
 It may include sharing programs, staff or other resources to undergird local ministry.
 See www.totalministry.net or contact Pastor Richard Hill.

 Some congregations just need some fresh ideas, while some feel stuck and want a whole new way.
 If you have tried programs that haven't worked; if you think a tailored approach might work better for outreach and evangelism; if you are ready to commit for the future—check out Transformational Ministry.
 This two-year covenant-based process leads local churches to more fully live out God's mission.
 It focuses on prayer, discernment, and action while seeking God’s transformations inside and out.
-Contact Pastor Jack Horner, Assistant to the Bishop for Evangelical Mission.
+Contact Pastor Lamont Wells, Director for Evangelical Mission, for more information.

 Congregations are increasingly exploring ways to work together for the sake of the gospel.
 Concerns about mission, level of ministry, stewardship, and even ongoing viability weigh heavy on the hearts of the people of God.
 We encourage and support congregations in discerning how God might be leading them to consider renewal through missional partnerships with other congregations and/or church related ministries.
-For more information download the Renewal Strategies Brochure or contact Pastor Jack Horner.
+For more information, download the Renewal Strategies Brochure or contact Pastor Lamont Wells, Director for Evangelical Mission.

-To explore the possibility of an ELCA vocation as an ordained pastor, associate in ministry, diaconal minister or deaconess, contact the Candidacy Committee.
+To explore the possibility of an ELCA vocation as an ordained pastor, deacon, or deaconess, contact the Candidacy Committee.

 The ELCA Model Constitution for Congregations clearly states that each congregation should have a mutual ministry committee.
 Pastor and People: Making Mutual Ministry Work is a leadership development program with reproducible tools for your council, committees, planning teams, other leadership groups, and congregation as a whole.
-These tools are available online as a file that can be downloaded and customized, or purchased in book format.
-Synod staff is also available to help your congregation, cluster, or conference think about and plan for mutual ministry.
+Synod staff are available to help your congregation, cluster, or conference think about and plan for mutual ministry.